-Use only OneStep Pediatric electrodes to defibrillate patients under 8 years of age in Advisory modes.
+Use only OneStep Pediatric electrodes to defibrillate patients under 8 years of age in AED or advisory modes.
 Use of adult electrodes, or pediatric electrodes other than OneStep Pediatric electrodes, can result in the delivery of excessive energy doses.

 Neonatal and pediatric defibrillation energy level settings should be based on site-specific clinical protocols.